sp-droid/showtime/content/blog/webgpu.md

 const sum = numberArray.reduce((accumulator, currentValue) => accumulator + currentValue, 0);
 ```

-For the rest of the functions I measured the time using the method mentioned earlier in the benchmarking subsection (so I'm not counting kernel launch delay and data transfers):

 ```rust
 // Number of workgroups = 1
 // GPU ST